Fate of $\kappa$-Minkowski space-time in non-relativistic (Galilean) and ultra-relativistic (Carrollian) regimes: - Minkowski space and deformed phase space algebra: A revisit

 So \eqref{def_gal_eq7} and \eqref{eq24} furnishes us with the relation between non-commutative and commutative Galilean coordinates.
 We can also recheck at this stage that using these two expressions and the canonical brackets between $q$'s and $P$'s the $\kappa$-Galilean coordinate algebras \eqref{coordinate1},\eqref{coordinate2} are indeed reproduced.
 To summarize the lessons learnt from this exercise is that for the Galilean limit of the $\kappa$-Minkowski space-time to exist, it is mandatory to consider a \textit{purely spacelike} non-commutative parameter $a^{\mu}$ i.e. has no temporal component ($a^0=0$).
 From now onwards we shall suppress the super/subscripts $g$ and denote the Galilean generators and coordinate operators simply as $\widehat{J}_{ij},\widehat{B}_i,\widehat{P}_\nu,\widehat{X}^\mu$. \\ \\ Now with this Bopp map \eqref{def_gal_eq7}, \eqref{eq24} we can calculate the phase-space algebra $\comm{\widehat{P}_\nu }{\widehat{X}^\mu}$, in a straight forward manner to get

 It is crucial to note that in the non-relativistic case, the RHS of these expressions involve only the spatial components of the momentum operator.
-However, in the ultra-relativistic scenario, we shall uncover a completely contrasting feature. \\
+However, in the ultra-relativistic scenario, we shall uncover a completely contrasting feature. \\ We can also derive the brackets between $\widehat{B}_i$'s and $\widehat{X}^{\mu}$'s using the Bopp map and the commutation relation between the commutative Galilean coordinates and the boost generators.

+It is evident that the algebra of coordinates with the rotation and boost generators are highly deformed and in fact they are enveloping algebra valued.
+As a consistency check, it can also be verified that the Jacobi identities among any triplets of generators of this extended universal enveloping algebra formed by Galilean generators and the space-time coordinate operators($\widehat{J}_{ij},\widehat{B}_{k},\widehat{P}_\mu,\widehat{X}^\mu$) are satisfied.